Conwon99/WebAgency/README.md

-# Ayrshire Domestic Cleaning Services
+# CodaPixel - Web Design & Local SEO Agency

-A modern, responsive website for Ayrshire Domestic Cleaning Services - a local domestic cleaning business serving Ayr and surrounding areas.
+A modern, responsive website for CodaPixel - a professional web design and local SEO agency serving Ayrshire and surrounding areas in Scotland.

 ## Features